devopology/test-engine/README.md

 **Notes**

-- **v1.0.x versions are NOT backward compatible with v0.0.Z versions**
+- **v2.0.x versions are NOT backward compatible with v1.Y.Z versions**

-- v0.0.Z releases are considered deprecated

 ## Getting Help